gmlesher/react-password-manager/README.md

 4. Learning how to append, replace, and delete JSON data with python
 5. Learn secure ways to generate high quality passwords for users

+## Features
+- Built using Django REST API framework
+- Passwords are hashed and stored in postrgres database
+- Passwords are encrypted and stored in a local file that is secured with other data
+- Optional secure password generator when adding an account
+- Multiple user vaults can be added

 ## Future
 In the future, I would like to give this application more functionality.